IH Certificate in Teaching Very Young Learners

 - Qualified and experienced language teachers who have already taught young learners (age 6 and above) who would like specific training teaching younger children (age 3 to 5)

-- Qualified teachers who have experience language teaching to adults but not with Young Learners
+- Qualified teachers who have experience teaching languages to adults but not with Young Learners

 - Recently qualified English teachers who have just started teaching English and would like to specialise in teaching children who are 3 to 5 years old